NMedvesky/FlexPass/README.md

 ### Run the database
 Install `docker` [https://docs.docker.com/compose/install/]

-Navigate the project directory in a terminal, and run:
+Navigate to the project directory in a terminal, and run:
 ```sh
 docker compose up
 ```